Divisive telescope to restart building next week in Hawaii

 HONOLULU — Construction on a giant telescope will start again next week after lengthy court battles and passionate protests from those who say building it on Hawaii’s tallest mountain will desecrate land sacred to some Native Hawaiians.

-State officials announced Wednesday that the road to the top of Mauna Kea mountain on the Big Island will be closed Monday as equipment is delivered to the construction site.
+State officials announced Wednesday that the road to the top of Mauna Kea mountain on the Big Island will be closed starting Monday as equipment is delivered.

-The Thirty Meter Telescope project got approval to move forward with construction last month.
-While it was the final legal step in the drawn-out process, opponents vowed to keep fighting and even get arrested if necessary to stop construction.
+The Thirty Meter Telescope project got approval to move forward last month.
+While it was the final legal step, opponents vowed to keep fighting and even get arrested if necessary to stop construction.

+Gov. David Ige said unarmed National Guard units will be used to transport personnel and supplies and enforce some road closures, but they will not be used in a law enforcement capacity during planned protests.

+“We just are asking people to be safe ... we certainly would ask that they be respectful of those who have to work on this project,” Ige said.
+“We certainly are being respectful of those who choose to voice their disagreement with the project — we understand that that’s important as well.”

 Opponents say the $1.4 billion telescope will desecrate sacred land.
 Supporters say the cutting-edge instrument will bring educational and economic opportunities to Hawaii.